MPC-Berkeley/barc/docs/FlashingEMMC.md

 Before turning on the odroid, attach real-time clock battery to the corresponding port on the odroid (at mid-top edge, see image below).
 Next, use a HDMI-to-DVI cable to connect your odroid to a monitor.
 Use the outlet adapter to power the odroid via the 5V4A DC Input port (mid-left).
-If everything goes smoothly, you should a desktop background similar to the one below
+If everything goes smoothly, you should a desktop background similar to the one below.

 ### Odroid Diagram (top)
 ![alt tag](https://www.crazypi.com/image/cache/data/Odroid/XU4/xu4_3-autoxauto.jpg)